 Goodcall uses a subscription model based on unique customers served per month rather than call minutes.
 All plans include unlimited minutes and AI tokens.

-- Base plans: Range from $79 to $249 per agent per month, depending on the number of unique customers, forms, logic flows, and team members included.
+- Base plans: Range from $79 to $249 per agent per month, depending on the number of unique customers, forms, logic flows, and team members included

-- Overages: $0.50 per unique customer beyond your plan's monthly limit.
+- Overages: $0.50 per unique customer beyond your plan's monthly limit

-- Annual billing: Saves 30% across all plans.
+- Annual billing: Saves 30% across all plans

 Smith.ai

 Smith.ai offers two tracks: a self-service month-to-month option for businesses with simpler call flows, and a done-for-you annual plan that includes dedicated AI experts, custom integrations, and ongoing optimization.
-The self-service plans are commitment-free and easy to get started with, while the annual plans deliver the deepest customization and best per-call value at higher volumes.
+The self-service plans are commitment-free and easy to start with, while the annual plans deliver the deepest customization and best per-call value at higher volumes.

 What we like

-- Excellent appointment scheduling: The platform integrates with major calendar systems and handles booking, rescheduling, and cancellations accurately across a wide range of native integrations.
+- Excellent appointment scheduling: The platform integrates with major calendar systems and handles booking, rescheduling, and cancellations accurately across a wide range of native integrations

-- Smooth escalation when automation is not enough: When callers presented complex situations or expressed frustration, live agents stepped in without awkward delays or repeated information.
+- Smooth escalation when automation is not enough: When callers presented complex situations or expressed frustration, live agents stepped in without awkward delays or repeated information

 What we don't like

 - Self-service plans are limited: Month-to-month plans do not include custom integrations, dedicated support, or call flow customization.
-Unused calls also expire monthly with no rollover.
+Unused calls also expire monthly with no rollover

-- Significant jump to annual plans: Done-for-you plans start at $500/month billed annually, which is a steep commitment for smaller businesses still evaluating AI reception.
+- Significant jump to annual plans: Done-for-you plans start at $500/month billed annually, which is a steep commitment for smaller businesses still evaluating AI reception

 Pricing